orthogon4lorthodont1st-zz/chat_server/README.md

 You will have to create your own cert and key .pem files.

-Or you can instead pass a http server to the WebSocket constructor in server.js and change the websocket url on the client from wss:// to ws://
+Or instead you can pass a http server to the WebSocket constructor in server.js (pass express app directly into it) and change the websocket url on the client from wss:// to ws://

-You can do this by passing the express app straight into it